Overview of the DFP CREATE Application and Completion Process

 Apply for a GEG by applying to the DFP Create before the GEG deadline.

-- Apply to and receive acceptance from your home UBC graduate program.
+- Apply to your home UBC graduate program, and receive acceptance.

 - Collect your original UBC application materials: UBC ID, transcripts, research statement, and, if applicable, results of your English Proficiency exam.
 If your original UBC application did not require a research statement, please compose a brief (<1 page is fine) statement about your objectives for your UBC graduate studies more broadly.